-B. Aldrich v.
+A. Gardner Aldrich, LLP v.
 Teddler

-Statements in a recent opinion, Aldrich v.
+Statements in a recent opinion, Gardner Aldrich, LLP v.
 Teddler, 2011 WL 3546589 (Tex.
-App.-Fort Worth, August 1, 2011), similar to language found in many other Texas cases involving marital property liability, continue to create confusion for lawyers and the public.
+App.-Fort Worth, August 1, 2011), similar to language found in many other Texas cases involving marital property liability, illustrates the problem.
 In Aldrich, plaintiff, a law firm, filed suit against a husband and wife during their divorce proceedings, seeking to recover the legal fees for having represented the wife earlier in the proceedings.
 The divorce court awarded the firm a judgment solely against the wife and ordered the wife to pay the fees as part of the division of the marital estate.